Water Level Indicator Project

 • Green LED – Tank full

-This simple sensing mechanism allows the system to display the water level in real time.
+This method allows users to observe the water level in real time easily.

 Working Principle

-The working principle of the water level indicator system is based on the conductivity of water.
-Water can conduct small electrical currents.
-When water touches the sensing probe, it completes the electrical path.
+The working principle of the water level indicator is based on water’s conductivity.
+When water contacts a sensor probe, it completes the circuit, allowing a small electrical current to flow.

 Applications